dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 In this post I will be going over a lot of source code examples that have to do with using canvas elements as a way to create textures to be used to skin one more more mesh objects in the javaScript library known as threejs.
 This is then not any [kind of getting started type post with threejs](/2018/04/04/threejs-getting-started/), or javaScript in general.
 However in this section I will be going over the basics of using canvas to create a texture before getting into some more advanced examples involving the basic material, standard material and so forth.
 I will also be going over a few other things that you should be up to speed with at this point before continuing.

+### 1.1 - The source code examples here and much more can be found at my test threejs github repo

+The [source code examples in this post](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-canvas-texture) can be found in my test threejs repo, along with all the other examples of all the other posts I have wrote on threejs.

-### 1.1 - Start With just a quick canvas element and drawing to the 2d context
+### 1.2 - Start With just a quick canvas element and drawing to the 2d context

 I order to use a canvas as a texture I will of course need a reference to a canvas element, and one way to create one would be to use the document.createElement method in client side javaScript.
 The dom element does not have to be appended to the HTML, we just need to have one to give to the Texture constructor to create a texture object.
 The width and height values should be a base 2 number such as 8, 16, 32 and so forth else you might get webGl errors in the console.
 Aside from that concern so far it seems like you can just create and draw to a simple plane old canvas element like normal using the [2d drawing context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
 The resulting image created with the drawing context and javaScript code can then be used as a texture from things like the map property of a material.